 Nature Hills Nursery’s Green America Award supports community improvement projects by providing trees, bushes, shrubs, and more.
 Some examples of winning projects include reclaiming abandoned lots to create an orchard that will provide fruit to low-income residents, developing or refurbishing landscaping in a community park, using plants to create a soil erosion control plan along hillsides or river banks, etc. In 2012, awards ranged from $500-$2,000, and awards are given in plan materials, such as trees, bushes, seeds, etc., not actual dollars.

-The American Academy of Dermatology (AAD) offers their Shade Structure grant program to public schools and nonprofit organizations.
+The American Academy of Dermatology (AAD) offers their Shade Structure Grant Program to public schools and nonprofit organizations.
 Grants of up to $8,000 are awarded for installing permanent shade structures for outdoor locations that are not protected from the sun.
 Organizations must have a 501(c)(3) nonprofit status and provide services to people 18 years of age and younger.
-Applicants must also be recommended by an AAD member dermatologist, and the AAD’s website offers a tool to find a dermatologist that is an AAD member.
-See the AAD’s website for additional requirements.

 The Captain Planet Foundation mainly focuses on grants to United States schools and organizations.
 Grants are made for programs that promote and support educational programs and help youth learn about and appreciate the world through a hands-on approach to improve the environment around them.
 Grants are typically for $500 but can exceed that amount.
 There are two grant cycles each year: a September 30 deadline, to be notified by December 15 and a February 28 deadline, to be notified by May 15.

-The USDA’s Food and Nutrition Service (FNS) offers the farm to school program, which assists eligible schools in improving access to local foods.
-In 2012, planning grants were expected to range from $20,000 - $45,000, while implementation grants were expected to be between $65,000 - $100,000.
-The farm to school program is a general, widely used term, but the goal of the program is to bring more fresh fruits and vegetables to school cafeterias.
+The USDA’s Food and Nutrition Service (FNS) offers the farm to school program with the goal of bringing more fresh fruits and vegetables to school cafeterias.
 Funding from the program itself can be used for many different types of projects or activities, among which are school gardens.